hdavid16/InventoryManagement.jl/README.md

 1. Start period.
 2. Place inventory replenishment orders at each node.
 These are limited to the available production capacity (supplier is a producer) or available inventory.
 If `reallocate = true`, then any amount that cannot be satisfied is reallocated to the next priority supplier.
    - Distributors ship inventory.
-   - Producers attempt to satisfy order with any on-hand inventory and then manufacture products for any amount remaining (a production lead time begins).
+   - Producers attempt to satisfy order with any on-hand inventory and then manufacture materials for any amount remaining (a production lead time begins).
 Production costs are incurred at the start of production.
    - Producers send orders that have completed (after the production lead time).
 4. Receive inventory that has arrived at each node (after the lead time has transpired).
 5. Pay suppliers for inventory received.